Why You Shoudn’t Ask for Tips

-Tipping culture has become overwhelming.
+Tipping culture has become annoying.
 I knew it was out of hand when I went through a drive through and was handed the credit card machine to swipe my own card and then prompted for a tip.

 Asking for tips after providing a service is a no go, and here’s why: